Facebook Portal review: WhatsApp integration needs work

 This summer, I wrote an op-ed about Facebook’s ambition to make interactive video calls with Portal devices, pointing out the good and the bad.
 At that time, WhatsApp for Portal was a definite highlight to look forward to, but what I didn’t expect is that Facebook would put so little effort into integrating WhatsApp into the device.

 It still helps that Portal calls can let you keep a family in frame.
-A dedicated device for your video calls is still helpful, particularly for those of us with family in lots of different places and thus made video calls a regular routine.
+A dedicated device for your video calls is still helpful, particularly for those of us with family in lots of different places who have made video calls a regular routine.

-But WhatsApp with Portal needs some work in order to utilize all of the device’s other features, from basic voice commands to augmented reality effects or sending WhatsApp video messages.
+But WhatsApp with Portal needs some work if it is to utilize all of the device’s other features, from basic voice commands to augmented reality effects and the ability to send WhatsApp video messages.